MrShoenel/metrics-as-scores/paper/paper.md

 <!-- A list of key references, including to other software addressing related needs.
 Note that the references should include full names of venues, e.g., journals and conferences, not abbreviations only understood in the context of a specific discipline. -->

-# Acknowledgements
+# Acknowledgments
 <!-- Acknowledgement of any financial support. -->
 This work is supported by the [Linnaeus University Centre for Data Intensive Sciences and Applications (DISA)](https://lnu.se/forskning/sok-forskning/linnaeus-university-centre-for-data-intensive-sciences-and-applications) High-Performance Computing Center.

 # Applications

-The \mas tool- and analysis suite and interactive application have been used to to study the Qualitas.class corpus of software metrics [@honel2022mas].
+The \mas tool- and analysis suite and interactive application have been used to study the Qualitas.class corpus of software metrics [@honel2022mas].